by Texas Homesteader ~

 The next time I made this drink I decided to experiment with the recipe again (I’m seeing a trend here, are you??
 I just CAN’T seem to follow a recipe without playing with it!
 LOL)

 Then I fastened the tops of each of the bottles and gave each one a swirl to make sure all ingredients were mixed.

 And hey, I have this beautiful mound of mint in my front beds.
 Why not use it to even further enhance the refreshment?
 Looks like there will be many flavor options for this punch!

 I pulled a cold bottle from the fridge, dropped a couple of ice cubes into a small glass and poured the drink over the ice using a sieve to filter out the ginger pieces.

-Now that I have my proportions correct I think I’m in love!
+Now that I have my proportions to my liking, I think I’m in love!
 Here’s the recipe as I amended it:

 - 2 quarts filtered water